oarina/small-bag-travel/README.md

 * VS Code both native and cloud

 ## Testing
-* Validated by both W3C HTML5 Validator and W3C CSS Validator
+* Validated by both W3C HTML5 Validator and W3C CSS Validator.
-* Tested in DevTools and on Iphone DE, Samsung Table, Apple Ipod, OpePlus phone and Macbook Pro.
+* Tested in DevTools and on Iphone DE, Samsung Tablet, Apple Ipod, OnePlus phone and Macbook Pro.
 * Site was shared with friends and family for further testing and feedback.
 * Each link, button and feature were checked in the above devices and environments horizontally and vertically.